sasjs/adapter/README.md

 * `serverType` - either `SAS9` or `SASVIYA`.
 * `serverUrl` - the location (including http protocol and port) of the SAS Server.
 Can be omitted, eg if serving directly from the SAS Web Server, or in streaming mode.
 * `debug` - if `true` then SAS Logs and extra debug information is returned.
+* `LoginMechanism` - either `Default` or `Redirected`.
+If `Redirected` then authentication occurs through the injection of an additional screen, which contains the SASLogon prompt.
+This allows for more complex authentication flows (such as 2FA) and avoids the need to handle passwords in the application itself.
+The styling of the redirect flow can also be modified.
+If left at "Default" then the developer must capture the username and password and use these with the `.login()` method.
 * `useComputeApi` - Only relevant when the serverType is `SASVIYA`.
 If `true` the [Compute API](#using-the-compute-api) is used.
 If `false` the [JES API](#using-the-jes-api) is used.
 If `null` or `undefined` the [Web](#using-jes-web-app) approach is used.
 * `contextName` - Compute context on which the requests will be called.
 If missing or not provided, defaults to `Job Execution Compute context`.